Aakash1049/Now_Floats/README.md

 The application has been deployed to a free cloud server Render.
 You can access the live link [here](https://now-floats-weather-app.onrender.com/).

 ## *Note*
-Kindly give location permission for site.
+kindly grant location permission for site through the site settings.